 2> if the sl-MeasObject is associated to NR sidelink and the sl-RS-Type is set to dmrs:

-3> derive the layer 3 filtered NR sidelink measurement result based on PSSCH DMRS for the trigger quantity and each measurement quantity indicated in sl-ReportQuantity using parameters from the associated sl-MeasObject, as described in 5.8.10.3.2.2> perform the evaluation of reporting criteria as specified in 5.8.10.4.
+3> derive the layer 3 filtered NR sidelink measurement result based on PSSCH DMRS for the trigger quantity and each measurement quantity indicated in sl-ReportQuantity using parameters from the associated sl-MeasObject, as described in 5.8.10.3.2.

+2> if the sl-MeasObject is associated to NR sidelink and the sl-RS-Type is set to sl-prs:

+3> derive the layer 3 filtered NR sidelink measurement result based on SL-PRS for the trigger quantity and each measurement quantity indicated in sl-ReportQuantity using parameters from the associated sl-MeasObject, as described in 5.8.10.3.2.

+2> perform the evaluation of reporting criteria as specified in 5.8.10.4.

 5.8.10.3.2 Derivation of NR sidelink measurement results